glutinum-org/cli/README.md

 > [!TIP]
 > Run `./build.sh --help` to see the available options (look for `test specs` command).

-Specs tests are using to test isolated TypeScript syntax and their conversion to F#.
+Specs tests are used to test isolated TypeScript syntax and their conversion to F#.

 They are generated based on the `tests/specs/references` folder.